juhp/koji-tool/README.md

 By default only installed subpackages are downloaded and updated, but the following options change the behavior:

-`--package`: select subpackages by name or glob pattern (this only works currently for a single build)
+`--package`: select subpackages by name or glob pattern (this doesn't work currently on multiple builds/tasks)

 `--exclude`: exclude subpackages by name or glob pattern